 Genesis 28:10-19 – The “Bethel” Branding Crisis?

-Recognizing God is present before you accidentally turns the sanctuary into a storage unit.
+Recognizing God is present before you turn the sanctuary into a storage unit.

 Bible Study: Encountering the Presence in the Ordinary